bharadx07/spellcheck-js/README.md

-# all-english-words
+# spellcheck

-Checks if a word is part of the english dictionary or a sentence only includes english words.
+Checks if a english sentence or word is spelled correctly in JavaScript.